Questions about admin type stuff? Account Settings? Billing statements? Don't worry, we've got it all covered right here.

 Want to integrate Wistia with your email service provider or marketing automation platform?
 This is the place to start setting it up!
 From your Account Settings just select Integrations under Advanced.

 For more information about email and marketing automation integrations, head over to the Integrations Index.

 Here you can enable (or disable) new and experimental features!
 Fair warning: beta features may change, break, or be removed at any time.
 For more information on beta features check out our Betapugs program.

 If you need to set someone else up as the owner of your account, the first step is to add them as a Manager.

 Once the new owner is a Manager (or maybe they already were, you are so sneaky efficient!), select the Account tab in your Account Settings.

-Select the new owner from the Account Owner menu, and then Save Settings at the bottom of the page.
+Select the new owner from the Account Owner menu, and don’t forget to click Save Settings at the bottom of the page.
 Ownership will be transferred immediately.

-If you would like to change the email address associated with your user account, it’s actually super easy!
-Click the Personal tab in Settings sidebar.
+If you would like to change the email address associated with your user account, click “Personal” in the Settings sidebar.

 We understand, sometimes it just isn’t meant to be.

-If you’d like to cancel your account you must be logged in as the Account Owner.
-After logging in, navigate to your Account Settings and choose “Cancel” from the side menu.
-We’ll ask you to fill out a few questions about your experience, and you’re good to go.
+In order to cancel your account, you must be logged in as the Account Owner.
+Once logged in, navigate to your Account Settings and select “Cancel” from the side menu.
+You’ll be prompted to select whether you’d like to cancel immediately or at the end of your billing cycle, then you’re good to go.